luizcalaca/node-adapters-servers-api/README.md

 Creating adapter software architecture pattern to use Express or Hapi as a Http client server running on Node.js

 ## How to run
-- If Express.js
+- If Express.js (main branch)
 ```
 npm run start
 ```

-- If Hapi.js
+- If Hapi.js (create-adapter-express branch)
 ```
 npm run start:hapi
 ```